Jaegermeiste/MSCognitiveServicesHowToGuide/GetWebVTT.md

         };
 ```

-And a callback to handle the data:
+And yet another callback to handle the data:
 ```javascript
 function VideoIndexerWebVTTCallback(error, response, body) {
         if (!error && response.statusCode < 400) {